drduh/macOS-Security-and-Privacy-Guide/README.md

 $ sudo dscl . -delete /Groups/admin GroupMembers <GeneratedUID>
 ```

-You can find the “GeneratedUID” of an account with:
+To find the “GeneratedUID” of an account:

 ```console
 $ dscl . -read /Users/<username> GeneratedUID